Koenkk/zigbee2mqtt.io/integration/home_assistant.md

 - Home Assistant `friendly_name` (`customize.yaml`): overrides the name in the Home Assistant web interface.

 ## Responding to button clicks
-To respond to button clicks (e.g. WXKG01LM) you can use the following Home Assistant configuration:
+To respond to button clicks (e.g. WXKG01LM) you can use one of the following two Home Assistant configurations.

+### Via MQTT

 {% raw %}
 ```yaml